uspki/policies/certificate-policy.md

 U.S. Federal Government departments and agencies own and operate services that are not accessible on the Internet and are only accessible from the U.S. Government's intranets and internal networks.
 These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly Trusted certificates covered under this policies.
 The Federal Enterprise CAs could include only locally trusted CAs operated by the department or agency or a CA operated under one of the other Federal PKI certificate policies.

-The intranet only services may apply for TLS certificates issued under this policy if: i) the identification and authentication requirements (Section 3) can be met in entirety, and ii) the information to be contained in the certificate can be publicly disclosed without any redaction.
+The intranet only services may apply for TLS certificates issued under this policy if: i) the identification and authentication requirements (section 3) can be met in entirety, and ii) the information to be contained in the certificate can be publicly disclosed without any redaction.

 #### 1.1.2 Compliance
-This Certificate Policy conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at http://www.cabforum.org.
+This Certificate Policy conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at https://www.cabforum.org.
 In the event of any inconsistency between this document and those Baseline Requirements, those Baseline Requirements take precedence over this document.

 #### 1.1.3 Certificate Types
 This Certificate Policy defines five (5) different types of certificates.
 Certificates issued under this policy are categorized as CA Certificates or Subscriber Certificates.